ESGP Admissions Guidelines

 The pairing process can take time, based on the availability of GRA support.
 Some OSU students transfer to ESGP during other semesters but we generally admit students from outside OSU in the Autumn semester only.

 Most students, however, apply in the Autumn to begin their studies the following Autumn.
 This is driven by the fellowship deadlines.
-The last working day of November is the deadline for fellowship consideration of international students.
-Domestic student applications must be received by January 7 for fellowship consideration.
+December 15 is the deadline for fellowship consideration of both domestic and international students.
 Your application must be complete by this deadline.

-The regular deadline for domestic students to apply for Autumn is July 15 (without university fellowship consideration) and for international students who are candidates for a U.S. non-immigrant visa for study at this university the deadline for Autumn is July 1 (without fellowship consideration).
+The regular deadline for domestic students to apply for Autumn and for international students who are candidates for a U.S. non-immigrant visa for study at this university is March 15 (without university fellowship consideration).

 Student Enrollment - Once a faculty member agrees to advise a student, an email from the advisor should be sent to ESGP office for the applicant's file.
 Once received, the enrollment process can begin.